mfullford/about-me/README.md

 [Here!](https://www.linkedin.com/in/marissafullford)

 ## Meetups I've attended:
 1. The one a bunch of us went to with Zeb, we disccused storage space.
-(Late September during Denver Start Up week)
+(September)
+2. Denver Scripts (October)

 ## What type of company would you like to work for (i.e. Agency, Product, Startup)?
 Start ups are very appealing because you can be given a lot of flexibility in what you're doing and how you do it, the autonomy is really refreshing.
 However, after working 60+ hours a week at a start up, I am interested in finding a job with a better work/life balance and more opportunities for mentorship (better organizational structure).